 Studies show that skilled immigrant workers are the quickest and most impactful way to move the needle on our population.

 It is anticipated that over the next nine years, approximately 90,000 people will leave the workforce creating thousands of job openings.
 Only about 2/3 of those job openings could be filled with people who are already here in New Brunswick.
-This means that we will have to fill 1/3 of these job opportunities with people from outside of New Brunswick.
+This means that we will have to fill thousands of job opportunities with people from outside of New Brunswick.

 Our first priority is to train New Brunswickers for the skills needed to fill these opportunities.
 We’re also working hard to convince our young people who’ve left to come back to New Brunswick.
 While these remain top priorities, it’s still not enough to meet the needs.